Pea and Mint Pesto with Radiatori

 4. Drop peas into the same pot of boiling water and cook for 2 minutes.
 Scoop out of the water and drop into the same bowl of ice water.
 Drain.
 Set aside 1 cup of peas to add whole recipe at the end.

-6. In a food processor, add peas, mint, lemon juice, olive oil, garlic, pine nuts, and parmesan cheese.
+6. In a food processor, add peas, mint, lemon juice, olive oil, garlic, pine nuts, fine herbes, and parmesan cheese.
 Pulse until everything is chopped.
 Then set processor on continuous speed and puree until smooth.

 7. Taste for salt and acid.
 If your pesto just tastes like nothing much, add more salt and lemon juice.